-Students entering the OT program are evaluated for their GRE scores, undergraduate academic performance, and successful completion of prerequisite courses.
+Students entering the OT program are evaluated by their GRE scores, undergraduate academic performance, and successful completion of prerequisite courses.
 A minimum of a 3.0 cumulative GPA is required.

 We also assign credit for volunteer/work experience.
 In order to obtain credit, applicants must complete a minimum of 30 hours in occupational therapy and have the supervising occupational therapist complete one of the OT application reference forms documenting their service and performance.
 This form must be completed and signed by the OT practitioner who supervised the applicant during the 30 volunteer work hours.
 This form can be found inside your university application.
 The reference forms are currently only available within the application materials.